mjopenglsdl/small3d/README.md

     cd build
     cmake ..
-    make
+    cmake --build .

-And then just execute *avoidthebug3d*, in order to run the sample game, or *small3dTest* for the unit tests.
+Then copy *avoidthebug3d* from *build/samplegame/src* to *build* and execute it, in order to run the sample game.
+The unit tests can be executed by copying *small3dTest* from *build/small3d/src* to *build* and executing it.

 3D models and textures
 ----------------------